 Dogs can eat salmon as a proper meal once or twice a week.

-No. Dogs need to have a balance diet just like humans do.
-Which means that giving them a particular dish every single day is not suggested.
+No. Dogs need to have a balanced diet just like humans do.
+This means that giving them a particular dish every single day is not suggested.

 What about salmon eggs?

 Yes.
 But only if they have been processed into caviar.
 Caviar, however, is high in salt contents and should therefore only be given in very limited amounts.

 Can dogs eat salmon skin?

 Yes.
 But only if it is properly cooked and given in moderation as treats.

 Can dogs eat salmon that is rare or medium-done?